variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 NEXT STEPS
 ----------

+### POST COMPO ###

+[ ] Rework the falling/climbing/jumping code so that the intermediary animations
+    aren't tempted to fire
+[ ] overlay animations for death, slide, dash, shots, etc

 ### GOAL ###

 The Dead (working title) is a game in which the player takes on the role of